CIT28/files/w4/ps0.md

 5. Find the title of the holiday episode that aired on December 31st, 2004.
 6. List the titles of episodes from season 6 (2008) that were released early, in 2007.
 7. Write a SQL query to list the titles and topics of all episodes teaching fractions.
-8. Write a query that counts the number of episodes released in the last 6 years, from 2018 to 2023, inclusive.
-  - You might find it helpful to know you can use BETWEEN with dates, such as BETWEEN '2000-01-01' AND '2000-12-31'.
-9. Write a query that counts the number of episodes released in Cyberchase’s first 6 years, from 2002 to 2007, inclusive.
-10. Write a SQL query to list the ids, titles, and production codes of all episodes.
-Order the results by production code,   from earliest to latest.
-11. List the titles of episodes from season 5, in reverse alphabetical order.
-12. Count the number of unique episode titles.
-13. Write a SQL query to explore a question of your choice.
-This query should:
- - Involve at least one condition, using WHERE with AND or OR

 ## How to Test